Professional Trustee & Estate Planning Services

 A way to avoiding gravy training behaviour is to ensure the control vests in people you trust.
 Often these are the final beneficiaries of the trust, being your children.
 Your final beneficiaries can still instruct lawyers and accountants, but they will have the ultimate control if you carry out our recommendation.
 Consequently, if those professionals are not performing and are intent on getting on the gravy train, your final beneficiaries will have the legal ability to control them and, if necessary, dispense with their services and put in new professionals who will complete their work quickly and efficiently.

 Another important document that you will need to put into place when you set up a trust is called a memorandum of wishes.
 This document is an informal letter to the trustees that remain in control of the affairs of the trust after you die.

 At GRA we make several recommendations in respect of a memorandum of wishes.
 One particular suggestion we have relates to specifying the age and maturity your children must be before they become entitled to the assets of the trust.
 You will make this choice and give this direction in your memorandum of wishes.
-We believe a 21-year-old with $1m+ inheritance is not in our view ideal.
+A 21-year-old with $1m+ inheritance is not, in our view, ideal.
 Most 21-year-old children become spoiled with an early inheritance and squander it, later to regret not being more frugal.
 For this reason, careful thought has to be given to this important matter.